m101yosef/m101yosef.github.io/content/teaching/advanced-python/lecture1.md

 temp_cache: dict[str, User] = {}
 ```

+#### Docstring
 The last but not least is writing a doc string.
 This is different from block comments and inline comments.
-It mainly used for functions/methods and should contain a brief overview of what the function do, parameters (or arguments), return values, and errors.
+It mainly used for documenting functions and classes.
+It should contain a brief overview of what the function do, parameters (or arguments), return values, and errors.

 ```python
 def calculate_invoice(total: float, tax_rate: float) -> float: